jaredcosulich/collective-x/src/welcome.md

 # Welcome!

-This is the knowledge base for the XCollective Community.
-We gather information about new technologies, open source repositories, and products/services and share that information here.
+This is the knowledge base for the XCollective.
+We are a community who gather information about new technologies, open source repositories, and products/services and share that information here.

 We strive to support each other in exploring these new technologies and leveraging them to build future products and services.